There's a lot of open issues

 Limited information

 The junit XML format can only contain very limited information such as test case name and status.
-While there isn't an official schema for JUnit XML, there are a few defacto ones around, and they are very limited.
+While there isn't an official schema for JUnit XML, there are a few defacto ones around which are very limited.

 The json format represents the following information: